Implementation

 Tests written:

-- test/my-feature.lisp:15 - Tests correct output for valid input
+- test/test_my_feature.py:15 - Tests correct output for valid input

-- test/my-feature.lisp:23 - Tests error handling for invalid input
+- test/test_my_feature.py:23 - Tests error handling for invalid input

 Effectiveness: Tests fail for correct reason ✓ ```